 Top tips for being active in pregnancy

 - Wear shoes that support your ankles, which can twist more easily in pregnancy.
-Low heels or no heels are best, and you should avoid high heels altogether.
+Low heels or no heels are best, and avoid high heels altogether.

 - Wear a good supportive bra.

-- Dress in loose, comfortable clothing as this will make being active more enjoyable and will stop you getting too hot.
+- Dress in loose, comfortable clothing as this will stop you getting too hot.

 - Drink plenty of water, especially when it's warm.
 Have a glass of water before you start and take a bottle of water with you.